airvzxf/archlinux-brightness-xrandr/README.md

 ### DESCRIPTION

-It changes the brightness using the command `xrandr`.
+Command-line tool that changes the brightness using the `xrandr` command.

 - Executing the command: `xrandr --output MONITOR --brightness NEW_BRIGHTNESS`.
 - NEW_BRIGHTNESS: